jkulak/git-ninja/README.md

 Assuming you are on a `branch_name` branch.

-1. `$ git log` - or your favourite log command to find a revision that you are interested in and copy its hash
+1. `git log` - or your favourite log command to find a revision that you are interested in and copy its hash
-* `$ git stash` - to stash all current, uncommitted changes
+* `git stash` - to stash all current, uncommitted changes
-* `$ git checkout <revision>` - this updates the working tree with version from the selected revision and puts you in the [detached head state](#detached-head)
+* `git checkout <revision>` - this updates the working tree with version from the selected revision and puts you in the [detached head state](#detached-head)
 * Look around, review what you wanted
-* `$ git checkout branch_name` - to return to the latest version of your branch
+* `git checkout branch_name` - to return to the latest version of your branch
-* `$ git stash pop` - to bring your uncommitted changes back
+* `git stash pop` - to bring your uncommitted changes back

 [🔝 go to table of content](#toc)